tencentyun/intlcloud-documents/doc_new/845_Elasticsearch_ES/intl_en/C34926_高级特性(X-Pack)_intl_en.md

 **Detailed descriptions of certain Elasticsearch features:**

->?In the table below, ✓ means the feature is available, - not available.
+>In the table below, ✓ means the feature is available, - not available.

 <table class="tg">
   <tr>